QABBA: Symbolic Time-Series Compression via Integer-Quantized Aggregation: Empirical Results

 \section{Empirical Results}

 In this section, we compare the performance of non-quantized ABBA, i.e., ABBA and fABBA, quantized ABBA, and SAX-based algorithms, in terms of storage and approximation errors.
 We conduct extensive experiments on synthetic time series as well as and well-established real-world datasets including those from the UCR Archive \cite{UCRArchive2018} and the UEA Archive \cite{UEAArchive2018}.
-For a fair comparison, the competing algorithms are selected from those for which the software implementations are publicly available\footnote{ABBA and fABBA are available at \url{https://github.com/nla-group/ABBA} and \url{https://github.com/nla-group/fABBA}.}.
+To ensure a fair comparison, we selected competing algorithms with publicly available software implementations.\footnote{ABBA and fABBA are accessible at \url{https://github.com/nla-group/ABBA} and \url{https://github.com/nla-group/fABBA}, respectively.} Our software is integrated into the established fABBA library (\url{https://github.com/nla-group/fABBA}), and the experimental code is openly available at:

 In the following experiments, we compare QABBA with ABBA, fABBA, SAX, and $1d$-SAX algorithms.
 Additionally, we test two variants of QABBA{---}QABBA (VQ) and QABBA (GA){---}which use \texttt{k-means++} \cite{1283494} and greedy aggregation \cite{fABBA2022}, respectively, in the digitization stage.
 All experiments here except Section~\ref{sec:llm} are simulated in Python on a Dell PowerEdge R740 Server with Intel Xeon Silver @ 4114 2.2GHz and 1.5 TB RAM.